By Jose E. Latour, Esq. – Founder of LatourLaw, P.A.

 Let’s begin with the FACTS:

-This is what we know FOR SURE about the opportunity to invest in EB-5 TODAY at the $500,000 level:
+So, despite all the hype you’ve read online, this is what we know FOR SURE about the opportunity to invest in EB-5 TODAY at the $500,000 level:

 - The USCIS has confirmed that, for the moment, the TEA investment amount for EB-5 is $500,000;